 Children from other parts of the world eagerly await Santa Claus on Christmas Eve.
 Here in Spain, though, the jolly bearded man takes a backseat to the three kings of biblical lore.
 On the eve of January 5, children leave their shoes by the door with hopes that the three kings will leave gifts inside during their overnight visit.

-The day is also celebrated by eating the roscon de los reyes, or ring-cake of the kings, that is decorated to look like a crown that a king would wear.
-It is often topped with glazed fruits, representing the jewels on a crown.
-Buried inside it is a toy, often a figurine of baby Jesus.
-The person who finds it is said to have good luck for the year.
+Another essential part of Three Kings Day in Spain is the roscon de los reyes, or kings' cake.
+The ring-shaped pastry is decorated to look like a crown that a king would wear.
+It is often topped with glazed fruits, representing the colorful jewels on a crown.
+Buried inside it is a toy, often a figurine of baby Jesus or a tiny king.
+The person who finds it in their piece is said to have good luck for the year.

-In the Christian Bible in the book of Matthew, is the story of a group of travelers who followed a star to the birthplace of Jesus Christ in Bethlehem.
-They gave gifts of gold, frankincense, and myrrh.
+In the Christian Bible in the book of Matthew, there's a story of a group of traveling kings who followed a star to the birthplace of Jesus Christ in Bethlehem.
+They gave the newborn baby gifts of gold, frankincense, and myrrh.

 The King James Version, an English translation of the Bible dating back to 1604, translates the word magos to mean "wise men."